raspberrypi/documentation/installation/installing-images/windows.md

 - Download the Win32DiskImager utility from the [Sourceforge Project page](http://sourceforge.net/projects/win32diskimager/) as an installer file, and run it to install the software.
 - Run the `Win32DiskImager` utility from your desktop or menu.
 - Select the image file you extracted earlier.
-- Select the drive letter of the SD card in the device box.
+- In the device box, select the drive letter of the SD card.
 Be careful to select the correct drive: if you choose the wrong drive you could destroy the data on your computer's hard disk!
-If you are using an SD card slot in your computer and can't see the drive in the Win32DiskImager window, try using an external SD adapter.
+If you are using an SD card slot in your computer, and can't see the drive in the Win32DiskImager window, try using an external SD adapter.
 - Click 'Write' and wait for the write to complete.
 - Exit the imager and eject the SD card.